Community Home

 • Tuesday

-Essential Techniques and Calculations Presented by Bob Knoedler, P.E., CxA, EMP Online, LIVE Instructor-Led Training Course Date: January 13, 2026 Time: 2:00 – 4:00 PM (ET) Instructor: Bob Knoedler, P.E., CxA, EMP Platform: Webex Earnable CEUs: 0.2 Earnable PDHs: 2 Fee: $195 or 2 group points for members, $299 for non-members * To register with Group Member Points, email elearning@aesp.org Course Description: Buildings account for nearly 40 percent of the energy consumed in the United States, and the Environmental Protection Agency (EPA) estimates that about 30 percent of the energy used in commercial facilities is wasted.
-Reducing this waste requires a thoughtful energy management program that meets current efficiency standards and supports greenhouse gas (GHG) reduction goals.
-In this two-hour virtual training, you will explore a step-by-step approach to managing a facility’s energy demand and consumption.
-Through data gathering, system assessments, and analysis of real-world scenarios, you will practice identifying savings opportunities and performing calculations to evaluate both energy and cost impacts.
-Learning Objectives: Describe the importance of proactive energy management in buildings.
-Interpret codes, standards, and local ordinances that shape energy use.
-Establish energy baselines and perform benchmarking.
-Explain the ASHRAE audit process, including Levels 1, 2, and 3.
-Apply sample tools and calculations to evaluate energy and cost savings. *You’ll earn 0.2 CEUs for this course by attending the full session and passing the final quiz with a score of 70% or higher. *We want everyone to feel welcome and supported.
+Energy Management Essentials Presented by Jim Magee, CxA, EMP, LEED AP Online, LIVE Instructor-Led Training Course Date: October 28, 2025 Time: 2:00 - 4:00 PM ET Instructor: Jim Magee, CxA, EMP, LEED AP Platform: Webex Earnable CEUs: 0.2 Earnable PDHs: 2 Fee: $195 or group points for members, $299 for non-members * To register with Group Member Points, email elearning@aesp.org Course Description: Ready to build your energy management skills?
+This interactive virtual session is designed for early-career professionals who want a strong foundation in energy efficiency, sustainability, and strategic decision-making.
+In just two hours, you’ll gain practical tools and insights to help you grow in your role and make an impact in the industry.
+You’ll leave this session able to: Explain core energy management concepts, including efficiency, sustainability, and resilience.
+Interpret and analyze energy data using utility rate analysis and benchmarking.
+Identify key industry standards, regulations, and best practices.
+Apply strategies for energy audits, project implementation, and evaluating emerging trends. *You’ll earn 0.2 CEUs for this course by attending the full session and passing the final quiz with a score of 70% or higher. *We want everyone to feel welcome and supported.
 If you need any ADA accommodations, just let us know — we’re happy to help.
 Email us at elearning@aesp.org.
 Cancellations received no later than 14 days prior to the training date will receive a refund, minus a 5% processing fee if paid with a credit card.
 Cancellations received after the cutoff date and no-shows will not receive a refund (cash or points).
 AESP reserves the right to cancel a training course at any time with reasonable notice given to all participants.
 AESP is accredited by the International Association for Continuing Education and Training (IACET).
 AESP complies with the ANSI/IACET Standard, which is recognized internationally as a standard of excellence in instructional practices.
 As a result of this accreditation, AESP is authorized to issue the IACET CEU.
 AESP instructors disclose in advance that they have no interest in any product, service, or material discussed during the course.
 This information is stated orally and in the training course handbook.

 • Thursday